finbourne/lusid-sdk-java/sdk/docs/ReferencePortfolioApi.md

 <a name="getReferencePortfolioConstituents"></a>
 # **getReferencePortfolioConstituents**
-> GetReferencePortfolioConstituentsResponse getReferencePortfolioConstituents(scope, code, effectiveAt, asAt, sortBy, start, limit, instrumentPropertyKeys)
+> GetReferencePortfolioConstituentsResponse getReferencePortfolioConstituents(scope, code, effectiveAt, asAt, propertyKeys)

 [EARLY ACCESS] Get constituents

-Get all the constituents in the specified reference portfolio
+Get constituents from the specified reference portfolio at an effective time.

 ### Example
 ```java